pipe-cd/pipecd/docs/content/en/docs/operator-manual/control-plane/architecture-overview.md

 ##### Cache

 `cache` is a single pod service for caching internal data used by `server` service.
-Currently, this `cache` service is using the `redis` docker image.
+Currently, this `cache` service is powered by `redis`.
 You can configure the control plane to use a fully-managed redis cache service instead of launching a cache pod in your cluster.

 ##### Ops